 Why do people invest in startups?
-The reality is that 3 out of 4 startups fail.
-But whether it’s because of the passion that drives the founding team, a great opportunity in the market you’re familiar with or a simple scalable solution to a problem, it’s exciting.
-That’s not a good enough reason on its own, so do continue reading to learn about the best 6 reasons to invest in startups.
+The reality is that as many as 3 out of 4 startups fail.
+But it is exciting: because of the passion that drives the founding team, because it’s a great opportunity in the market you’re familiar with, or even because it is a simple scalable solution to a problem.
+That’s not a good enough reason on its own, so do continue reading to learn about 6 reasons to invest in startups.

 Why invest in Startups

 1. Reap the benefits of getting in early

 2. Become an integral part of a team needs you

 Investors of startups and smaller firms tend to take on more active roles in advisory and management than those of more established or publicly traded companies.
 In part that’s simply because getting in early gives you a higher proportion of voting shares, and by the same token influence over the direction your company takes.
 Another reason, though, is due to a legitimate need of many companies and entrepreneurs for mentorship, industry connections, strategic management, etc., which go far beyond simply providing funding.
 Investing in a startup will give you a voice and a position to be an integral part in the most consequential decisions the company will make in the future.

 3. Start innovating again with fresh and ambitious entrepreneurs

 The entrepreneurial spirit rarely leaves a person once it settles in, and any aspiring or former entrepreneur can attest that there will always be a need to strategize, to problem solve, and to create.
 If you’re a potential investor who is looking for a way to vicariously experience the thrills of running a startup, collaborating with other entrepreneurs to provide your own unique insights and opinions in addition to funding can prove to be a great way to appease your need decision making in the unknown.